ZackJorquera/MarsImageThing/README.md

 The application file can be ran from: MarsImageThing/Release/MarsImageThing.exe The images must be in .jpg format and the example images can be found in: MarsImageThing/MartianProjectImages/
 All of the images are from [http://anserver1.eprsl.wustl.edu/](http://anserver1.eprsl.wustl.edu/) from oppritunity.
-To add spectral data to classify with, use a .asc file, examples can be found in: (coming soon) or at [https://speclab.cr.usgs.gov/spectral.lib06/](https://speclab.cr.usgs.gov/spectral.lib06/)
+To add spectral data to classify with, use a .asc file, examples can be found in: MarsImageThing/SpectralData/ or at [https://speclab.cr.usgs.gov/spectral.lib06/](https://speclab.cr.usgs.gov/spectral.lib06/)

 # Info